ppy/osu-wiki/news/2025/2025-10-30-fall-time-mania-mapping-contest.md

 This contest comes packed with prizes so do not fret!
 Your efforts will be rewarded!

 We've prepared some lovely prizes to reward those who impress our judges the most!
-We also have a category called **Judge's Pick** which will feature the entry that the judges deemed worthy of an extra prize!
+We also have a category called **Judge's Pick** which will feature an entry that did not make it to the top 3 but the judges deemed worthy of an extra prize!

 | Placement | Prizes |  |
 | :-: | :-- | :-- |